albarey33/albarey33.github.io/_posts/statistical_analysis/2023-01-07-One_Sample_T_Test.md

 ![Hist_Density_Plot](/images/Statistical/SA01/Rplot_Hist_Density_Percent_Agreement.PNG){: width=100% }
 _Rplot_Hist_Density_Percent_Agreement_

 The graph allows us to visualize that the distribution of CM03 for recruiter 3 is skewed more to the left.
+The vertical red line is the previously calculated population agreement average: 83.16%

 ## HYPOTHESIS TESTING - NULL HYPOTHESES: INDIVIDUAL RESULTS ARE NOT LESS THAN THE HISTORICAL AVERAGE